athenarc/UDFBench/README.txt

 4. Cache: Select between `cold` (fresh start) or `hot` (preloaded) cache scenarios.
 5. Disk: Select between ‘ssd’, ‘mem’ (memory), or ‘hdd’ for storage
 6. Collectl: Select ‘true’ to monitor system resource usage (CPU, memory, disk, etc.) ,else ‘false’ to disable
-7. Query (Optimal): Select one or more query numbers between 1 and 21.
+7. Query (Optional): Select one or more query numbers between 1 and 21.
 (By default, if no query number is provided, all queries (1-21) stored in the folder engines/"$system"/queries/ will be run)

 Examples:
 Scenario 1 – Postgres with Large Dataset: The script will run all the SQL queries [1-21] in the folder engines/postgres/queries on the PostgreSQL system, using the large dataset, with default threads, cold cache, on SSD storage, without wordload, and without collectl
-(e.g.,  ./automations/run_udfbench.sh postgres l t0 cold ssd false false)
+(e.g.,  ./automations/run_udfbench.sh postgres l t0 cold ssd false)

 Scenario 2 – Monetdb with Parallelism: The script will run Query 2 on MonetDB system,  using the medium dataset, with 2 thread, cold cache, on SSD storage, without wordload, and with collectl
-(e.g.,  ./automations/run_udfbench.sh monetdb m t2 cold ssd false true 2)
+(e.g.,  ./automations/run_udfbench.sh monetdb m t2 cold ssd true 2)

 Scenario 3 – DuckDB with Cache State: The script will run Queries 10-11 on the DuckDB system,  using the small dataset, with 1 thread, hot cache, on SSD storage, without wordload, and without collectl
-(e.g.,  ./automations/run_udfbench.sh duckdb s t1  hot ssd false false 10 11)
+(e.g.,  ./automations/run_udfbench.sh duckdb s t1 hot ssd false 10 11)

 Scenario 4a – Sqlite with Storage: The script will run Query 1 on SQLite system,  using the large dataset, with default thread, hot cache, on MEM storage, without wordload, and without collectl
-(e.g.,  ./automations/run_udfbench.sh sqlite3 l t0  hot mem false false 1)
+(e.g.,  ./automations/run_udfbench.sh sqlite3 l t0 hot mem false 1)

 Scenario 4b – Sqlitevtab with Storage: The script will run Query 2 on SQLitevtab system,  using the large dataset, with default thread, cold cache, on HDD storage, without wordload, and with collectl
-(e.g.,  ./automations/run_udfbench.sh sqlitevtab l t0  cold hdd false true 2)
+(e.g.,  ./automations/run_udfbench.sh sqlitevtab l t0 cold hdd true 2)

 Scenario 6 – Monetdb with Resources: The script will run Queries 1- 7 on MonetDB system,  using the large dataset, with default threads, cold cache, on SSD storage, without wordload, and with collectl
-(e.g.,  ./automations/run_udfbench.sh monetdb l  t0 cold ssd false true 1 2 3 4 5 6 7)
+(e.g.,  ./automations/run_udfbench.sh monetdb l t0 cold ssd true 1 2 3 4 5 6 7)

 # 7. Collect Experiment Results to a CSV file across all systems: